How to Reduce Your Mental Load as a Mother

 4. Write a to-do list

 I have a big to-do list that everyone can see it.
-I will write down everything that needs to be done (on the back of an old letter or whatever) and stick it to the wall so that my partner can see it too.
+I will write down everything that needs to be done (on the back of an old letter or whatever) and stick it to the wall or door at head height so that my partner can see it too.

 Being able to see the mental load makes it less in your mind and means other people in the home can help out.